Skip to content

 S=max(0,1sk),being t=0.15 and k=7.5

 Graph of the dominance factor.
-The x-axis represents the dominance of the validator, and the y-axis represents the dominance factor.
+The x-axis represents the validator's dominance ratio, and the y-axis represents the dominance score.

 Stake PercentageDominance Score